maybeQi/PVCL-voxel-contrastive/README.md

-# CVCL
+# PVCL
 This repository will hold the PyTorch implementation of the  paper [In order to prevent this part in the check, we temporarily do hiding]().
-This is an extended implementation for the LA and BraTS benchmark.
+This is an extended implementation for the LA ，BraTS19 and KiT19 benchmark.

 ## Introduction
 ![image](https://github.com/maybeQi/Voxel-Contrastive/blob/master/image/780e00fd27851e6580ddf510855e2ab.png)